LIFE IN BRITAIN IN 1914

 By Tim Lambert

-In 1913 only about 20% of the population of Britain was middle class.
+In 1914 only about 20% of the population of Britain was middle class.
 (To be considered middle class you would normally need to have at least one servant).
-In 1913 well off people lived in very comfortable houses.
-However to us middle class homes would seem overcrowded with furniture, ornaments and knick-knacks.
+In 1914 well off people lived in very comfortable houses.
+However to us middle class homes would seem overcrowded with furniture, ornaments and nick-knacks.

 The Middle class were very fond of the theatre.
 However the cinema was a new pastime although films were silent and in black and white.
 Around 1910 cinemas were built in many towns.